Hatred for the Rich?

 It's not a hatred of those who make money, or those who have money, but those who ABUSE money.
 Nobody begrudges someone who has worked hard and deserves what they have made nor their contributions to the nation, should they make them.

-But here's the f
+But here's the failing:

 "It's really very simple... more businesses = more jobs = more tax revenue for the states and the federal government.
 With more people working, you can lower their taxes without comprising tax revenue."